Why should New England secede and become its own independent nation?

 What is your stance on immigration/taxes/drugs/foreign policy/health insurance/social programs?

-While we believe in some broad values that we feel are inherent to New England culture (right to bear arms, equality before the law for women/ethnic minorities/religious minorities/LGBT, abolition of electoral college, separation of religion and government) we feel that New England independence must come before any particular policy stance.
+While we believe in some broad values that we feel are inherent to New England culture (right to bear arms, equality before the law for women/ethnic minorities/religious minorities/LGBTQ, abolition of electoral college, separation of religion and government) we feel that New England independence must come before any particular policy stance.
 We can only make true progress towards a better future if we first separate ourselves from the United States.
 Tacking ourselves to a particular ideology or political party would only serve to divide New Englanders and prevent us from reaching our ultimate goal.